-Russell Browne is the director of MTHFR Gene Health and is a qualified practitioner of Advanced Nutrition, Advanced Herbalism, Homeopathy and is also qualified in Neuro Linguistic Programming (NLP).
-Russell specializes in genetic nutrition, epigenetics and nutrigenomics, this is because everyone is different and so are their needs nutritionally, often people approach their health from the wrong perspective by following the crowds and hoping for results.
+Russell Browne is the director of MTHFR Gene Health.
+He is a qualified practitioner of Advanced Nutrition, Advanced Herbalism, and Homeopathy.
+He is also qualified in Neuro-Linguistic Programming (NLP).
+Russell specializes in genetic nutrition, epigenetics, and nutrigenomics.
+Because everyone is different and so are their needs nutritionally.
+Probably people approach their health from the wrong perspective by following the crowds and hoping for results.

-Genetically everyone has their advantages and disadvantages when it comes to good health, this is especially true for those with MTHFR mutations, by approaching each case based on the concept that each person has different needs means a unique treatment can be found, this offers a much higher rate of success that can greatly benefits each patient.
+Genetically seems like everyone has their advantages and disadvantages when it comes to good health.
+Probably this is especially true for those with MTHFR mutations, by approaching each case based on the concept.
+Seems like each person has different needs means a unique treatment can be found.
+This offers a much higher rate of success that can greatly benefit each patient.

-Russell is a member of the Australian Committee of Natural Therapies (ACONT) and brings a wealth of professional knowledge and experience to his work and is highly regarded in this field.
+Russell is a member of the Australian Committee of Natural Therapies (ACONT).
+He brings a wealth of professional knowledge and experience to his work and is highly regarded in this field.

 SNHS Dip.
 (Advanced Nutrition)